cdoorenweerd/PyCOIStats/README.md

 ### Defining distinct haplotypes

 A principle difference between PyCOIStats and most other software is in how it defines a distinct haplotype.
-A distinct haplotype is a confidently different sequence: IUPAC ambiguity codes or missing data ("?") and gaps ("-") are ignored in comparisons.
-The IUPAC alphabet includes: A, C, T, G, N, ?, -, M, R, W, S, Y, K, V, H, D, B.
+A distinct haplotype is a confidently different sequence: [IUPAC](https://en.wikipedia.org/wiki/International_Union_of_Pure_and_Applied_Chemistry) ambiguity codes or missing data ("?") and gaps ("-") are ignored in comparisons.
+The full IUPAC alphabet includes: A, C, T, G, N, ?, -, M, R, W, S, Y, K, V, H, D, B;

 ![IUPAC ambiguity codes](./docs/IUPAC_codes.png)

-For example:
+This definition implies that for example:

 AACTGTCA and AACTNY-A